shuhui-wang/shuhui-wang/README.md

 -->

 ### 🍀 Fun facts about me
+### 🪽 精神状态一览：Yes, and?

-🗣️ Try to be multilingual (English/Mandarin/Cantonese) and learning French on Duolinguo (Comment ça va!) 😅
+🗣️ Multilingual (English/Mandarin/Cantonese) and learning French on Duolinguo (Comment ça va! but lost streak in 2024, anyway, fuck you 2024) 😅

-💵 Minimalist, coffee and Red Bull lover

-🎸 Acoustic guitar player, but started playing electric guitar (Fender Mustang, the coolest guitar in the world🐎) this year 🥺
+💵 Minimalist (in other words, poor ;), trying to reduce coffee and sugar intake ...
+(I don't think it's possible to reduce coffee intake for a PhD student)

+🎸 Please start playing your Fender Mustang 🐎 in 2025 or I will send it to ebay 🙄

-😇 <s>Hoping to join in the 27 club or quit my current PhD program if I still have no publications next year </s>
+😇 <s>Hoping to join in the 27 club if I still have no publications in 2025 (but still aggressively wanna do this PhD program, December 2024 really changed my whole life) </s>